 There are many reasons why a condo unit might be a better fit for you than an apartment or a single home.

-- Condos provide attractive lifestyle choices for many prospective buyers.
-They’re especially popular for retirees who want to be able to socialize or take advantage of services in communities that cater specifically to seniors.
+• Condos provide attractive lifestyle choices for many prospective buyers.
+They’re especially popular for retirees who want to socialize or take advantage of community services catering to seniors.

-- Living in a condominium likely frees you from some of the usual homeownership chores, such as yard and exterior maintenance which you need to do when you live in a standalone housing unit like those in subdivisions.
-The condominium complex may also have desirable shared amenities, such as pools, fitness rooms, or tennis courts.
+• Living in a condominium likely frees you from some of the usual homeownership chores, such as yard and exterior maintenance, which you must do when living in a standalone housing unit like those in subdivisions.
+The condominium complex may also have desirable shared amenities like pools, fitness rooms, or tennis courts.

-- A condo unit also has the benefit of having someone else watching your property while you are at work or miles away on vacation.
+• A condo unit also benefits from someone watching your property while you are at work or miles away on vacation.

 Why condo unit is not meant for you